-The number of Company employees as of December 31, 2013 was 6,479 (compared with 7,422 employees at the end of 2012).
-The decrease in the number of employees in 2013 compared to 2012 stems primarily from the improvement in processes and technological developments in the interface with the customers.
-90% of the Company's employees are employed under a collective agreement (out of which 52% are permanent employees and the remainder is not permanent).
-The remainder of the Company's employees (10%) is employed under personal agreements, not under collective agreements.
+The number of Company employees as of December 31, 2014 was 5,964 (compared with 6,479 employees at the end of 2013).
+The decrease in the number of employees in 2014 compared with 2013 stems primarily from the improvement in processes and technological developments in the interface with the customers.
+90% of the Company's employees are employed under a collective agreement (out of which 56% are permanent employees and the remainder are nonpermanent employees).
+The remainder of the Company's employees (10%) are employed under personal agreements, not under collective agreements.

-For details about the special collective agreement of December 2006 and its amendment of December 2010, see Section 2.9.4.
+For details about the special collective agreement of December 2006 and its amendment of December 2010, see Section 2.9.4